ConservationInternational/trends.earth/docs/source/for_users/features/unccdreporting.rst

 Productivity State
 ^^^^^^^^^^^^^^^^^^

-The Productivity State indicator allows for the detection of recent changes in primary productivity as compared to a baseline period.
-The indicator is computed as follows:
+The Productivity State metric allows for the detection of recent changes in primary productivity as compared to a baseline period.
+The State metric is computed as follows:

 1. Define the baseline period (historical period to which to compare recent